 Sri Krishna explains one possible relationship between some of these six enemies in the following verses.

 “Dwelling or thinking on the objects of the senses a man develops attachment for them.
 From attachment, desire is born.
 Desire gives rise to anger.
 From anger arises delusion.
 From delusion arises a failure of memory.
 From the failure of memory results destruction of the intellect; and through the destruction of intellect, total destruction ensues.”

-When an individual experiences an object it may or may not leave an impression in one’s mind.
-If one thinks about the object again it does become an impression.
-If one continues to dwell upon or associate with the object, desire is born to re-experience it or even to possess it.
-Then the person acts to fulfil that desire.
-The more intense the desire, the greater becomes the need to fulfil it.
-Whatever comes in the way of fulfilling the desire evokes anger.
+When an individual experiences something, it may or may not make an impression on their mind.
+If one thinks about the thing again it becomes an impression.
+If one continues to think about or associate with the subject, a desire is born to re-experience it or even to own it.
+Then the person acts to fulfill that desire.
+And the more intense the desire, the greater the need to fulfill it.
+Anything that comes in the way of gratification arouses anger.